Athletic Department

 Scheduling Events on Campus

-Any student organization or student needing to schedule an event on campus must make the necessary arrangements with the Office of Student Engagement and Campus Activities.
+Any student organization or student needing to schedule an event on campus must make the necessary arrangements with Campus and Residential Life.
 The space must be reserved using the online Event Scheduler system in order to provide information on room setup, audio-visual needs, food service needs, etc. Event Scheduler requests must be submitted at least one week in advance of the event.

-In addition, for student social functions at which alcoholic beverages will be permitted, a representative from the sponsoring organization must meet with the Director or Assistant Director of Student Activities at least two weeks prior to the event.
+In addition, for student social functions at which alcoholic beverages will be permitted, a representative from the sponsoring organization must meet the Campus and Residential LIfe team at least two weeks prior to the event.
 During this meeting, applicable policies and procedures will be reviewed with the sponsor.

 Student Organizations

-In order to be officially recognized by the college, student organizations must register with the Office of Student Enagegment and Campus Activities and Student Government.
-Any group of students interested in registering a student organization must fill out an application and submit it to the Office of Student Activities.
+In order to be officially recognized by the college, student organizations must register with Campus and Residential Life and Student Government.
+Any group of students interested in registering a student organization must fill out an application and submit it through Involve.
 Registered Student Organizations (RSO's) must have a currently employed faculty or staff member as an advisor.
 Once registered, organizations can apply to Student Government for budget allocations.
 Any organization that does not re-register each spring, will lose its charter and any funds in that organization’s account will be returned to the Student Government Contingency Fund.

 Lists of all registered student organizations and their contact persons are available here: https://www.juniata.edu/offices/student-engagement-and-campus-activities/clubs-organizations/